Upright jerker

 Executions of this type took place in several U.S. states, notably Connecticut, where among others murderer and gang member Gerald Chapman was put to death by the method.
 The upright jerker was never very efficient at breaking the condemned's neck.
 Instead, the condemned would often be strangled.
 In one such case, a man by the name of James Stephens was left contorting and gurgling for minutes until he finally died of asphyxiation.
+Another upright jerker was installed in Fergus County, Montana, and used for a single execution in 1900.